 This was my first time seeing Buddy …, which given my affinity for the music might surprise you.
 The reality is that before I began reviewing shows, History Theatre was barely on my radar.
 Once I started and saw that I’d just missed Teen Idol: The Bobby Vee Story I kicked myself, then hoped they would produce it again in the not too distant future.
 Director Ron Peluso, who has been the Artistic Director of History Theatre for the past 27 years, likely as been fine tuning this show with each subsequent mounting.
 He’s done a remarkable job, it flows effortlessly and the moment of Holly’s death which I mentioned earlier could not be staged any more poignantly.
 If there is a stand out creative choice in the show that’s it.
 As I said the music is tight and that is due in no small part to the Musical Director Gary Rue.
 The set design by Justin Hooper is somehow perfect to stand in for a TV studio, recording studio, Concert venue and in a cute little moment a office building, with elevator.

 For fans of classic rock-n-roll music and in particular Buddy Holly, you will not want to miss this spectacular production.
 The show runs through October 30th for more information and to purchase tickets go to https://www.historytheatre.com/2022-2023/buddy-buddy-holly-story

-Don’t want to miss a single Fringe review from The Stages of MN?
-You can subscribe and have each post delivered directly to your email.
-On your computer from the home page on the right, enter your email address and click subscribe.
+Don’t want to miss a single review from The Stages of MN?
+You can subscribe and have every post sent directly to your email.
+To Subscribe on your computer: from the home page on the right, enter your email address and click subscribe.
 On your mobile device scroll to the bottom of the page and do the same.
-Also, you can follow me on Facebook, search @thestagesofmn and click follow and on Instagram thestagesofmn.
+Also you can follow me on Facebook, search @thestagesofmn and click follow and on Instagram thestagesofmn.